veerlaajay/Azure-zero-to-hero/Day-01/01-basics.md

 ## Public Cloud:

+Public cloud is a type of computing where resources are offered by a third-party provider via the internet and shared by organizations and individuals who want to use or purchase them.

 **Who Uses It:** Everyone, like individuals, businesses, and organizations.

 **What It's Like:** Imagine a giant, shared computer space on the internet.
 It's like using apps, storing files, or doing tasks on the internet that anyone can access.